cypress-io/cypress-documentation/content/api/commands/session.md

 ### Updating an existing login helper function

-Adding session caching to your custom login command couldn't be easier.
-Just wrap the inside of the command with a call to `cy.session()`.
+Adding session caching to a login helper function is as simple as wrapping the inside of the function with a call to `cy.session()`.

 **Before**